-Most mornings when I bring a superfood smoothie on the run, you better believe that baby goes in my stainless-steel travel cup.
+Most mornings when I bring a superfood smoothie on the run, you better believe that baby goes in my stainless steel travel cup.
 A metal cup just makes you feel like a boss.
-Plus, according to Feng Shui, the Chinese practices of balancing the energies of our space and things, metal offers a crisp, clear, fresh and dynamic quality of energy.
+Plus, according to feng shui, the Chinese practices of balancing the energies of our space and things, metal offers a crisp, clear, fresh and dynamic energy.
 Metal is also helpful if you feel frustrated, overwhelmed, or are just experiencing low energy.
-Glass and stainless-steel water bottles and tea or coffee mugs look beautiful and work perfectly.
-I’m also a fan of glass or stainless-steel straws.
+Glass and stainless-steel water bottles, and tea or coffee mugs look beautiful and work perfectly too.
+I’m also a fan of glass or stainless steel straws.

 The Bottom Line

 There is a lot we DO have control over!
 Bring your own reusable bags when shopping.
 Gift yourself and others glass or stainless steel straws and to-go cups.
 Goodbye Tupperware, hello Mason jars.
 And don’t you look fine …

 Jill Anenberg Lawrence is a holistic health coach, certified through The Institute for Integrative Nutrition and The Nutritious Life Studio.
 Jill also whips butts into shape as an ACE-certified personal trainer and releases humorous exercise videos on YouTube with silly cameos by her two rescue dogs.
 Raised by very health-conscious parents, a healthy lifestyle has always been second nature for her, and it’s a topic she’s consistently asked about.
 Jill’s first passion is laughing so hard her abs get a workout.
 After many years performing stand-up, she took that love of entertaining into educating others on health and wellness while keeping it fun and edgy.
 Visit her at jilllawrencehealth.com and follow her on Instagram.